evgmesh/OOPinIoT/Contacts/README.md

 Remember that you should delegate all tasks to objects. <br>
 Start by thinking what each class in your program does and what is the relation between the classes.<br>
 Use STL (containers, algorithms, etc.) as much as possible.
-STL was designed for efficiency so there is no point in trying to re-implement existing functionality.